 Pre-Conception: Gonorrhea, Chlamydia, and Syphilis

 All women in the United States should be tested for these STDs before planning a pregnancy and early in their prenatal care, such as during their first prenatal visit.
-If a woman engages in high-risk activities during her pregnancy, such as unprotected sexual contact, or is otherwise at risk (for example, because she is less than 25 years old), retesting for STDs later in the pregnancy is advised.
+If a woman is younger than 25 years old, engages in high-risk activities during her pregnancy such as unprotected sexual contact, or is otherwise at risk, retesting for STDs later in the pregnancy is advised.

-Chlamydia and gonorrhea tests detect the actual bacteria in the sample.
+Chlamydia and gonorrhea tests detect the presence of bacteria in the sample.
 Some tests use a urine sample or cervical swab.
 If the test is positive, the person has a current STD infection that requires treatment.

 The syphilis test is a blood test.
 It detects an antibody produced by the body in response to the infection.
 The test does not distinguish between a current or past infection and, if it is positive, confirmatory testing will be required.
 A negative test result usually means that the woman is not currently infected; however, it is possible that an infection is too new to detect.
 Some states require all women to be screened for syphilis during delivery.

-Many women and men do not know when they have an STD, and some health care providers do not routinely screen for STDs, the U.S. Centers for Disease Control and Prevention (CDC) acknowledges.
+Many women and men do not know when they have an STD, and some healthcare practitioners do not routinely screen for STDs, the U.S. Centers for Disease Control and Prevention (CDC) acknowledges.
 Tests for some STDs should be offered routinely during prenatal care because early treatment lowers the chance that the baby also will contract the disease.
-Other STDS of concern during pregnancy are hepatitis B and hepatitis C and human immunodeficiency virus (HIV).
-Screening for each of these should also be part of the first prenatal visit, say the 2010 guidelines published by the CDC.
+Other STDS of concern during pregnancy are trichomoniasis, herpes, hepatitis B and hepatitis C and human immunodeficiency virus (HIV).
+Screening for each of these should also be part of the first prenatal visit as early in the pregnancy as possible, say the 2010 guidelines published by the CDC.

 Be sure to ask when planning a pregnancy, at an early prenatal visit, and again in the third trimester about the STD tests appropriate for you and your sexual partner at that time.